w31ha0/PasswordMasker/README.md

 How to install
 ==============

-**Manual**
+**Carthage**

+1. Add the line ' github "w31ha0/PasswordMasker" "master" ' to Cartfile

+2. Run " carthage update --platform iOS "

-1. Open project in Xcode
+3. Open project in Xcode

-2. Click on project > General > Embedded Libraries > Add the PasswordMasking Framework
+4. Click on project > General > Embedded Libraries > Add the PasswordMasking Framework from the Carthage/Build folder

-3. Import the framework via the "import PasswordMasking" line
+5. Import the framework via the "import PasswordMasking" line

 Usage
 ==============